-Governors State University (GSU) offers a CACREP-accredited Master of Arts (MA) in Counseling with specializations in Clinical Mental Health Counseling; Marriage and Family Therapy; and School Counseling that can be completed at the University Park campus or through a hybrid format that combines evening and online classes.
-The MA degree focuses on urban counseling settings and is comprised of 60 credits including 27 credits in the area of specialization and a 600-hour internship.
+Governors State University (GSU) offers a CACREP-accredited Master of Arts (MA) in Counseling with specializations in Clinical Mental Health Counseling (CMHC); Marriage, Couple, and Family Counseling (MCFC); and School Counseling (SC) that can be completed at the University Park campus or through a hybrid format that combines evening and online classes.
+The MA degree consists of 60 credits including 27 credits in the area of specialization and a 600-hour internship.
 Full-time students can complete the degree in three years.
-Individuals who already have a master’s degree in counseling may apply to the Post-Master’s Certificates in Clinical Mental Health Counseling or School Counseling.
-For those interested in substance abuse counseling, the Master of Health Sciences (MHS) in Addiction Studies provides a thorough background in addiction and substance abuse assessment and treatment.
-GSU also has a Doctor of Philosophy (PhD) in Counselor Education and Supervision that begins in the fall term.
+Individuals who already have a master’s degree in counseling may apply to the Post-Master’s Clinical Mental Health Counselor Certificate or the Post-Master’s School Counseling Certificate.
+For those interested in substance abuse counseling, the Master of Health Sciences (MHS) in Addictions Studies provides a thorough background in addiction and substance abuse assessment and treatment.
+GSU also has a Doctor of Philosophy (PhD) in Counselor Education and Supervision (CES) that begins in the fall term.
 It is designed for applicants with a master’s degree in counseling, teaching advanced clinical, research, and leadership skills.

-Northeastern Illinois University offers a range of counseling programs including CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health Counseling (60 credits); Family Counseling (60 credits); School Counseling (60 credits); and Rehabilitation Counseling (48 credits); certificates in Addiction Counseling and Couple and Family Counseling; and a non-degree endorsement for School Counseling.
-The MA programs are designed for working professionals with evening classes offered on-campus or through hybrid or online methods.
+Northeastern Illinois University offers a range of counseling programs including CACREP-accredited Master of Arts (MA) degrees in Clinical Mental Health Counseling (60 credits); Couple and Family Counseling (60 credits); School Counseling (60 credits); and Rehabilitation Counseling (60 credits); certificates in Addiction Counseling, Couple and Family Counseling, Rehabilitation Counseling, and Trauma-Informed Counseling; as well as a non-Degree School Counselor Endorsement program for students with a graduate degree in counseling.
+The MA programs are designed for working professionals with evening and weekend classes offered on-campus.
 While all the degrees meet state requirements for licensure in their respective counseling fields, the degrees in Clinical Mental Health Counseling, Family Counseling, and Rehabilitation Counseling all meet state educational requirements for both the Licensed Professional Counselor (LPC) and Licensed Clinical Professional Counselor (LCPC) licenses in Illinois.
 The certificate programs are designed for applicants who already have a degree in counseling but who wish to acquire skills in an additional area of focus.

-Numerous CACREP-accredited degrees in counseling are offered at Southern Illinois University (SIU) in Carbondale.
-The Master of Science (MS) in Education has specializations in Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling; and School Counseling, and all concentrations meet state coursework requirements for their designated areas of licensure.
-During the program, students complete the counseling core coursework and then take electives in the area of specialization and a related practicum and internship.
+Southern Illinois University (SIU) in Carbondale offers a Master of Science (MS) in Counseling and Rehabilitation Education (CARE) with concentrations in Clinical Mental Health Counseling and Clinical Rehabilitation Counseling.
+During the CARE program, students complete the counseling core coursework and then take electives in the area of specialization and a related practicum and internship.
 Students interested in research can also complete an optional thesis as part of the degree program.
-SIU-Carbondale also offers a CACREP-accredited MS in Rehabilitation Counseling that prepares students for counseling careers working with individuals with disabilities.
-As part of the Rehabilitation Counseling program, students can complete courses in addiction studies that meet the educational requirements to become a Certified Alcohol and Other Drug Abuse Counselor (CADC) in Illinois.
+Graduates of the Clinical Mental Health Counseling concentration meet the educational requirements to become a Licensed Professional Counselor (LPC) in Illinois, while graduates of the Clinical Rehabilitation Counseling concentration can apply for the Clinical Rehabilitation Counselor (CRC) credential.
+SIU-Carbondale also offers a Substance Use Disorders and Behavioral Addictions Certificate that meets the educational requirements to become a Certified Alcohol and Other Drug Abuse Counselor (CADC) in Illinois.

 Online and Hybrid Programs

-Adler University offers an online Master of Arts (MA) in Clinical Mental Health Counseling with new applicants admitted during spring and summer term cohorts.
+Adler University offers an online Master of Arts (MA) in Clinical Mental Health Counseling (CMHC) that can be completed in three to four years.
 Students complete most coursework online but some courses have synchronous elements and require students to be available for scheduled online classes.
-They must also attend two five-day residencies at the Chicago campus during the first and second years of the program and complete an on-site practicum and internship.
-The program can be completed through traditional methods at the Chicago campus.
-Adler University also offers a three-year Doctor of Philosophy (PhD) in Counseling Education and Supervision for applicants with a master’s degree in counseling that can be completed through online or hybrid methods.
-Students interested in on-campus programs in Chicago can complete an MA and a PhD in Couple and Family Therapy; an MA in Rehabilitation Counseling; or a Certificate in Couple and Family Therapy or Substance Abuse Counseling.
+They must also attend two four-day residencies at the Chicago campus during the first and second years of the program and complete an on-site practicum and internship.
+The entire program can also be completed through traditional methods at the Chicago campus.
+Students interested in on-campus programs in Chicago can complete an MA or Doctor of Philosophy (PhD) in Couple and Family Therapy; an MA in Clinical Rehabilitation Counseling; an MA in Counseling: Art Therapy; an MA in Forensic Mental Health Leadership; a PhD in Counselor Education and Supervision; or a Certificate in Sex Therapy.

 At Bradley University, students can choose from two online CACREP-accredited degrees.
 The Master of Arts (MA) in Counseling with a specialization in Clinical Mental Health Counseling is a 60-credit degree that focuses on the assessment and treatment of mental health disorders and contemporary neurocounseling techniques.
-The 60-credit MA in School Counseling teaches students about age-appropriate counseling techniques that can be used in K-12 school settings with students and families.
-Applicants who are not certified teachers may be required to complete additional coursework to meet degree and certification requirements.
+The 60-credit MA in Professional School Counseling teaches students about age-appropriate counseling techniques that can be used in K-12 school settings with students and families.
+Applicants who are not certified teachers must complete additional coursework to meet degree and certification requirements.
 The degree curriculum includes a shared counseling core with additional courses in the area of specialization.
-Students in both programs complete two week-long residencies in Peoria and a practicum and two internships, which can be completed in the student’s local area.
+Students in both programs complete two week-long residencies in Peoria, a practicum, two virtual residencies, and two internships, which can be completed in their local area.

-The Chicago School of Professional Psychology has an online 60-credit Master of Arts (MA) in Clinical Mental Health Counseling that is accredited by CACREP and takes three years to complete on a part-time basis.
+The Chicago School of Professional Psychology has an online 60-credit Master of Arts (MA) in Clinical Mental Health Counseling (CMHC) that is accredited by CACREP and takes three years to complete on a part-time basis.
 The program is offered in a cohort style that enables students to progress through the courses and graduate with the same group of peers.
 During the program, students must attend two residencies at the Chicago campus.
 The program focuses on treatment, testing, and diagnosis skills for mental health disorders.
 Although the degree curriculum aligns with the educational requirements for counseling licensure in many states, applicants should confirm the requirements in their state.
-The school also offers this degree in an on-campus format at the Chicago campus, along with a hybrid MA in Counseling Psychology with a concentration in Marriage and Family Therapy and a PhD in Counselor Education and Supervision.
+The school also offers this degree in an on-campus format at the Chicago campus, as well as a hybrid MA in Counseling Psychology with concentrations in Trauma and Crisis Intervention; Latino Mental Health; Treatment of Addiction Disorders, and an online PhD in Counselor Education and Supervision.